vanderheim/dog-find/README.md

 There are several unit tests for this application for both the Front-end and the Back-end.
 The test suite used for the server is Rspec, while the suite used for the client is Jest.

+Jest tests can be found in the __tests__ folder, while Rspec tests can be found in the spec folder.

 Run the following command to test the application:
 ```
 yarn test